-LARGE Bamboo Shrimp aka Singapore Flower Shrimp (Atyopsis moluccensis) - 2 to 3 inches
+LARGE Bamboo Shrimp (Atyopsis moluccensis) aka Singapore Flower Shrimp

 Bamboo Shrimp, also known as Singapore Flower Shrimp, are a truly fascinating species due to their lively personalities and their ability to quickly change color based on their mood and/or environment.
 Their colors tend to range from tan to dark brown, but once they become comfortable in their surroundings, they often turn a vibrant red or a beautiful cerulean blue!
-These are one of the largest freshwater shrimp, ranging in size from 1 1/2 to 3 1/2 inches.
+These are one of the largest freshwater shrimp, ranging in length from 1.5 to 3.5 inches.

 These shrimp are known to reproduce only in saltwater (this is almost always the case).
 They are easy to keep in a home freshwater aquarium, as no special equipment is needed for them to thrive.

-Singapore Flower shrimp are peaceful and will get along great with any other critters in your aquarium, as long as the others aren't aggressive towards them.
-Like dwarf shrimp, they eat algae and leftover fish food (as well as invertebrate food pellets.)
+Bamboo Shrimp are peaceful and will get along great with any other critters in your aquarium, as long as the others aren't aggressive towards them.
+Like dwarf shrimp, they eat algae and leftover fish food (as well as invertebrate food pellets).

 - Completely peaceful with all non-aggressive tankmates